 - 6 large eggs

-- 1 pound Jimmy Dean Regular Pork Sausage or your favorite ground breakfast sausage; SEE INGREDIENT NOTES
+- 1 pound Jimmy Dean Regular Pork Sausage

-Seasoned Flour [Bowl 1]
+Seasoned Flour (Bowl 1)

 - ¼ cup Wondra